Sanchaksh/GChat/README.md

 This part is a starting point for this Flutter application.

+The application can be tested by USB debugging option or you can download and use an emulator.

+Use the test folder file for testing the application.

 ## A few resources to get you started if this is your first Flutter project:
 For Setup look for the links below.
 - [Download flutter for any operating system](https://flutter.dev/docs/get-started/install)